joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Market discovery

 Market discovery is the process by which startups identify and evaluate the size, viability, and potential of the market they are entering.
-The goal of market discovery is to understand the market landscape and determine whether there is a viable market opportunity for the startup's product or service.
-Here's a more in-depth look at the steps involved in market discovery for startups:
+The goal is to understand the market landscape and determine whether there is a viable market opportunity for the startup's product or service.

-1. Identify the target market: Start by identifying the target market for your product or service.
+1. Identify the target market for your product or service.
 This may involve conducting market research to understand the size, demographics, and characteristics of your potential customers.

-2. Conduct market analysis: Conduct a market analysis to evaluate the overall market landscape, including the size of the market, the competitive landscape, and any barriers to entry.
+2. Conduct market analysis to evaluate the overall market landscape, including the size of the market, the competitive landscape, and any barriers to entry.
 This may involve analyzing market reports, conducting competitive research, or interviewing industry experts.

-3. Evaluate the market opportunity: Based on your market analysis, evaluate the market opportunity for your product or service.
+3. Evaluate the market opportunity for your product or service.
 This may involve assessing the size of the market, the level of demand for your product, and the potential for growth.

-4. Define your unique value proposition: Define your unique value proposition and positioning in the market.
+4. Define your unique value proposition and positioning in the market.
 This may involve identifying the key benefits of your product or service, and how they differentiate you from your competitors.

-5. Test your value proposition: Test your value proposition with potential customers to validate whether it resonates with your target audience.
+5. Test your value proposition with potential customers to validate whether it resonates with your target audience.
 This may involve conducting surveys, interviews, or focus groups to gather feedback on your messaging and positioning.

-6. Refine your target market and positioning: Use the feedback you gather to refine your target market and positioning.
-This may involve adjusting your messaging, targeting a different customer segment, or reevaluating your product features and benefits.
+6. Refine your target market and positioning: Use the feedback you gather to adjust your messaging, targeting, and your product features and benefits.

-7. Develop a go-to-market strategy: Finally, develop a go-to-market strategy that outlines how you will bring your product to market.
+7. Develop a go-to-market strategy that outlines how you will bring your product to market.
 This may include your pricing strategy, distribution channels, marketing and advertising plans, and sales tactics.

 ## Market discovery questions